MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 Before you configure Inventory Visibility allocation feature settings, you must complete the following prerequisite steps.

-### Turn on the allocation feature
+### Turn on the inventory allocation feature

-To turn on the allocation feature in Intelligent Order Management, follow these steps.
+To turn on the inventory allocation feature in Intelligent Order Management, follow these steps.

 1. Go to **Settings**.
 1. Select **Index and Reservation**.